wootguy/Glitch-Life/gsrand/Release/readme.txt

 1) Place the files in your 'svencoop' folder.
 That folder is located here:
    /Steam/steamapps/common/Half-Life/svencoop/
-   Do not place the files in 'svencoop/maps' or any other sub-directory because then the program will not be able to find any of your files.
+   Do not place the files in 'svencoop/maps' or any other subdirectory.

 2) Open gsrand_config.txt and scroll all the way to the bottom.
 You will see "[maps]".
 This is where you specify which maps you want randomized.